-1. Prior to any outdoor burning, responsible parties are required to call the Douglas County Burn Hotline to verify if burning is allowed on the day of the burn.
+- Before starting any open burning, the responsible party is required to call the Douglas County Burn Hotline to verify if burning is allowed on the day of the burn.
 If burning is allowed, the Douglas County Emergency Communications Center shall be notified prior to starting any burn.
-Methods of notification include a telephone call to ECC or using the web page form with the following information:
+Methods of notification include a telephone call to ECC (press 0 from the burn hotline) or using the online submission form with the following information: - a.

-- a.
 Location of intended burn - b.
 Name, address, and telephone number of the responsible person(s) - c.
 Duration and burn schedule - d.
 Description to include size/acreage, material, and reason for burning - e.
 Agreement to comply with the rules and regulations stated in this policy - 2.
-All open burning shall be conducted in accordance with the KDHE rules and regulations for Open Burning, K.A.R.
+All open burning shall be conducted following the KDHE rules and regulations for Open Burning, K.A.R.
 28-19-645 et seq. - 3.
 All burning must be supervised by a person who is at least 18 years old until the fire is extinguished.
 Additionally, occupants of a dwelling within 1000 feet of the burn shall be notified before burning. - 4.
 Burning must not create a traffic safety hazard.
-If it is likely that smoke may blow toward a public roadway, the appropriate law enforcement agency shall be notified prior to burning. - 5.
+If it is likely that smoke may blow toward a public roadway, the appropriate law enforcement agency shall be notified before burning. - 5.
 Burning must not create an airport safety hazard.
-If it is likely that smoke may affect the visibility at an airport the appropriate airport authorities shall be notified prior to burning. - 6.
+If it is likely that smoke may affect the visibility at an airport the appropriate airport authorities shall be notified before burning. - 6.
 Materials being burned shall be stockpiled and dried to the extent possible to not inhibit good combustion.
 Heavy smoke-producing material including rubber tires, plastics, roofing, tar paper, old furniture, cloth, and petroleum-based products are prohibited. - 7.
 Trash that contains foam, chemically treated wood, electronics, chemicals, or hazardous materials must not be burned as emissions release chemicals that pose a danger to human health and the environment. - 8.
 A person shall not initiate burning during the nighttime, which for the purposes of this policy is defined as the period from two (2) hours before sunset until one (1) hour after sunrise (except agriculture and other specifically approved open burning).
 A person shall not add material to a fire after two (2) hours before sunset.

-Regulations for Agricultural Open Burning:
+Regulations for Agricultural Open Burning

-- 1. Prior to starting any burn, persons conducting any open burning shall make appropriate notification of such intention to burn as described in this Policy to include the following information: - a.
-Location of the intended burn and the name, address, and telephone number of the person responsible for the open burning. - b.
-Duration and schedule of the burning. - c.
-Description of the proposed open burning to include but not limited to size/acreage of the burn, material to be burned and reason for the burn. - d.
-Agreement to comply with the stated conditions for open burning within this Section. - 2.
-All burning must be supervised by a person who is at least 18 years old until the fire is extinguished.

-3. Burning must not create a traffic safety hazard.
-If it is likely that smoke may blow toward a public roadway, the appropriate law enforcement agency shall be notified prior to burning.

-4. Burning must not create an airport safety hazard.
+- Before starting any agricultural open burning, the responsible party is required to call the Douglas County Burn Hotline to verify if burning is allowed on the day of the burn.
+If burning is allowed, the Douglas County Emergency Communications Center shall be notified prior to starting any burn.
+Methods of notification include a telephone call to ECC (press 0 from the Burn Hotline) or submission through the online form with the following information: - a.
+Location of the intended burn and the name, address, and telephone number of the person responsible for the open burning - b.
+Duration and schedule of the burning - c.
+Description of the proposed open burning to include but not limited to size/acreage of the burn, material to be burned and reason for the burn - d.
+Agreement to comply with the stated conditions for open burning within this Section - 2.
+All burning must be supervised by a person who is at least 18 years old until the fire is extinguished. - 3.
+Burning must not create a traffic safety hazard.
+If it is likely that smoke may blow toward a public roadway, the appropriate law enforcement agency shall be notified prior to burning. - 4.
+Burning must not create an airport safety hazard.
 If it is likely that smoke may affect the visibility at an airport the appropriate airport authorities shall be notified prior to burning.